Longmont City Limits

 Business Self-Inspection Program

-The Longmont Fire Department has implemented a self-inspection program for eligible businesses within the City of Longmont.
-This program provides an opportunity for the Longmont Fire Department and the business community to form a partnership in fire and life safety.
+Longmont Fire Services has implemented a self-inspection program for eligible businesses within the City of Longmont.
+This program provides an opportunity for Longmont Fire Services and the business community to form a partnership in fire and life safety.

 Targets: The self-inspection program will target businesses that are statistically at a lower risk for fire.
 Those are primarily occupancy classification types "M" (mercantile/retail sales), "B" (business and service types) and "S" (storage - nonhazardous).
 Examples include professional offices, retail stores, hair salons, florist shops, aircraft hangars, grocery stores, etc.